concur1/pl_compare/README.md

 - [x] Change 'threshold' to be equality resolution.
 - [x] strict MyPy type checking
 - [x] Raise error and print examples if duplicates are present.
+- [x] Add total number of value differences to the value differences summary.
+- [x] Add percentage column so the value differences summary.
+- [] Change id_columns to be named 'join_columns' and add a test that checks that abritrary join conditions work.
 - [] Add a count of the number of rows that have any differences to the value differences summary.
-- [] Add total number of value differences to the value differences summary.
-- [] Change id_columns to be named 'join_on' and add a test that checks that abritrary join conditions work.
 - [] Simplify custom equality checks and add example.
 - [] Test for large amounts of data
 - [] Benchmark for different sizes of data.